estebanpadilla/cococli/README.md

 sudo npm i -g cococli
 ```

-##Usage
+## Usage
 Here a simple table that show how to use it.
 ```
 ---------------------------------------------------------------------------------------
-	                         Using this CLI is very simple!
+	                	Using this CLI is very simple!  v 1.5.2
 ---------------------------------------------------------------------------------------
 	     Commands    |   Parameters     |  Description
 ---------------------------------------------------------------------------------------